 Partnership between Nordic and Russian NGOs

-The Non-State Actors: Partnership and skills for sustainable development -project brings together NGOs from Finland, Russia and Sweden to exchange experiences, to learn from each other and to increase the networks of NGOs within and between these countries.
-The project started in February 2017 and will continue until January 2018.
-The project is funded by the Nordic Council of Ministers.
+The Non-State Actors: Partnership and skills for sustainable development -project brought together NGOs from Finland, Russia and Sweden to exchange experiences, to learn from each other and to increase the networks of NGOs within and between these countries.
+The project started in February 2017 and ended in January 2018.
+The project was funded by the Nordic Council of Ministers.

-The Finnish NGDO platform to the EU, Kehys acts as lead for the project.
-The project partners are NGO Development Center from St Petersburg, Russia, and The National Forum for Voluntary Work from Stockholm, Sweden.
-In addition, six NGOs from across North-West Russia participate in all project activities.
+The Finnish NGDO platform to the EU, Kehys acted as lead for the project.
+The project partners were NGO Development Center from St Petersburg, Russia, and The National Forum for Voluntary Work from Stockholm, Sweden.
+In addition, six NGOs from across North-West Russia participated in all project activities.

-Working efficiently for commonly shared goals and building capacity of NGOs comprise the mission of the project.
-The project aims to improve the work of NGOs by exchanging best practices, project management skills and fundraising methods as well as establishing networks across these countries.
+Working efficiently for commonly shared goals and building capacity of NGOs comprised the mission of the project.
+The project aimed to improve the work of NGOs by exchanging best practices, project management skills and fundraising methods as well as establishing networks across these countries.

-The universal Sustainable Development Goals of Agenda 2030 form the backbone of the project activities.
-These goals act as cross-cutting principles and ensure commonly shared values for the project.
+The universal Sustainable Development Goals of Agenda 2030 formed the backbone of the project activities.
+These goals acted as cross-cutting principles and ensure commonly shared values for the project.

 In April, seven North-West Russian NGOs met with over 20 Finnish NGOs located in Finland.
 In May, an international fundraising conference White Nights gathered over 500 participants.